Why Should You Care if Your Builder Provides You

 With a New Home Structural Warranty from RWC?

 Home warranties issued by RWC are insured by Western Pacific Mutual Insurance Company, A Risk Retention Group (WPMIC).
 WPMIC specializes in builder home warranties and, in fact, only writes insurance for its builder members.
-The financial strength of the company – over $111 million in surplus equity – dedicated for new home warranty resolution and builder liability issues means you don’t have to worry about the insurer behind your home warranty going out of business because of either man-made or natural catastrophic losses (hurricanes, oil spills, etc.).
+The financial strength of the company ($112 million in surplus equity, as of Dec.
+31, 2019) dedicated for new home warranty resolution and builder liability issues means you don’t have to worry about the insurer behind your home warranty going out of business because of either man-made or natural catastrophic losses (hurricanes, oil spills, etc.).

-RWC has been in the new home warranty business for 35 years and has issued warranties on over 3 million homes.
+RWC has been in the new home warranty business since 1981 and has issued warranties on over 3.5 million homes.
 More importantly for you, we’ve managed the dispute resolution process between the homeowner and the builder on thousands of homes over the years.

 Your home is warranted for the duration of the warranty period selected for your home by your Builder.
 If your home is sold during that warranty term, the balance of the warranty transfers automatically to the next homeowner.
 That transferable home warranty is an excellent marketing tool when you offer your home for sale to prospective buyers.